UniversalPropositions/UP-1.0/UP_German/README.txt

 as part of the lemma.
 We also do not allow separable prefixes to take semantic roles.

-In addition, reflexive pronouns are specifically marked up the German UD.
+Reflexive pronouns are specifically marked up the German UD.
 We use this markup to ensure that no reflexive pronouns take any semantic roles.